fobo66/algolia-firebase-functions/README.md

 firebase deploy --only functions
 ```

-Now, after any changes made with your references, it will be sent to Algolia, so you'll be shure that users ca search on the newest data.
+Now, after any changes made with your references, it will be sent to Algolia, so you'll be shure that users can search on the newest data.